Booklets

 09:10 – 09:50

-Brück's conjecture via linear complex DE:s
+Brück's conjecture via linear complex DE:s (pdf-file)

 Ilpo Laine University of Eastern Finland (Finland)